 Use the subject line "CNAME setup <domain>" for faster review.

 Allowing for CNAME setup is entirely at the discretion of CloudFlare.
+We're always curious to learn how we can improve our DNS to meet your needs.

 1 -- Create a CloudFlare account and start adding your website, following the website instructions.